 Although it’s not the most powerful in terms of wattage, available in 10W and 20W (I chose to buy the 20W version for myself), the laser’s build quality makes it an excellent option for cutting leather.

 It uses dual compressed laser beams with an ultra-fine compressed spot of 0.06×0.08mm.
 This, coupled with the 0.01mm processing accuracy that’s achieved by the super-sturdy all-metal frame and high-quality linear motion components, makes the D1 Pro impressive for the price.

 The impressive frame also makes this leather laser engraver very durable, with a 3x longer lifetime than other engravers (especially CO2 lasers which have frequent replacing of the CO2 tubes).
 The working area is a generous 430x390mm, and with the capability of engraving up to 400mm/s, it’s one of the fastest machines out there.

-xTool offers various accessories for the D1 Pro, including a rotary module that’s ideal for working on circular objects.
+xTool offers various accessories for the D1 Pro, including a rotary module that’s ideal for working on rounded objects, such as flasks with a leather cover.
 It even has an infrared laser head available, which is ideal if you want to branch out into metal laser engraving.

 And if you need even more power, go for the 20W version (we did!)

 xTool P2 – Best CO2 Laser For Laser Cutting